Battle of Denain: Battle

-Realising the gravity of the situation, Prince Eugene attempted to force his way across the Scheldt at Prouvy to help Albemarle.
-Under the command of the Prince de Tingry, French regiments held the bridge at Prouvy against repeated Austrian attacks.
+Realising the gravity of the situation, Prince Eugene attempted to force his way across the Scheldt at Prouvy to help Albemarle, committing the rest of the entire grand Allied army for the effort.
+However, under the command of the Prince de Tingry, the rest of the combined French army held the bridge at Prouvy against repeated Austrian attacks.
 Finally, as the day drew to a close, the French destroyed the bridge to prevent it falling into the hands of the enemy.
 That left the Prince of Savoy's army blocked on the left flank by the Scheldt, and the Allies could not counterattack to retake Denain.
 There, Albemarle and his staff were taken prisoner, together with some 4,100 troops.
 The Allies suffered 6,500 to 8,000 losses, mostly borne by the Dutch, while French casualties were 500 to 2,100.